EricChandia/EricChandia/README.md

 I'm <strong>Eric</strong>, software developer, musician in spare time, enthusiast of new technologies and artificial intelligence, and sometimes a gamer (currently with no time to play 🥲).

-Here you can check all my projects, skills and info about me.
+Here you can check all my projects and skills.
 If you like anything (or not) feel free to contact me.

 ## 📫 How to reach me:
  <a href="https://www.linkedin.com/in/eric-chandia/" target="_blank">